Originally published on May 29, 2019, updated May 30, 2025

 - Get tips to grow your business.

 With proper planning, your Amazon Prime Day revenue can soar.
-Keep in mind, however, that even a minor snafu can have huge consequences.
+However, remember that even a minor snafu can have huge consequences.
 Key areas to refine before the event begins are detailed below.

 When it comes to Prime Day advertising, this is the time to boost your budget.
-Amazon reports that sellers using Sponsored Product Ads saw a 150%-200% increase in ad clicks on Prime Day 2017 when compared to the previous Tuesday.
-The trend seems to still hold up, and Amazon recommends setting campaigns before Prime Day and allowing them to run for at least two weeks.
+Amazon recommends setting campaigns before Prime Day and allowing them to run for at least two weeks.
 This is a good time to be competitive and strategic with your bids.

 Brands will need to make sure they are getting as much visibility as possible and converting that traffic at a high rate to have the best performance during Prime Day and Prime Day week.